mishajw/ipsec_docker/README.md

 ## Notes

 Setting up the `ipsec.conf` was not too difficult.
 I simply started with the configuration shown to us in the lectures, stripped specifics such as IPs from the configuration, and added the two `conn` entries.
 The ciphers from the lecture slides were strong enough, so they were left as is.

+Unfortunately, I didn't have time to set up proper CA signed keys, and had to use identical self-signed keys for both containers.

 This was a fun assignment to do in docker, and I ran into surprisingly few issues along the way.
 Setting up two separate containers from a single `Dockerfile` was interesting, and not as painful as I expected.
 Unfortunately I didn't have enough time to write tests for the configuration!